Cat Veterinarian in Oxford

 Our feline friends are unique creatures, and at Bottletree Animal Hospital in Oxford, we recognize just how special they are.
-Our cat veterinarian is trained in fear-free handling for our feline patients.
 We love cats and we are always looking for more opportunities to better serve them at our practice.

 One of the most common reasons pet owners cite for not bringing their cat to the vet is that it is difficult to get cats situated into their carriers for transport.
 Our veterinarians are here to help you get your cat accustomed to traveling in their carrier, and also to get them feeling comfortable using it.
 Below are some special tips our team members have put together for you: